Parsa-Sedigh/nasser-network/notes/section-03-Internet-Protocol-(IP).md

 For a long time, routers would always drop the packets in case of their memory buffer was full.
 They even don't send back an ICMP msg.
 Now the client says: Ok, my packet is timed out because I didn't see an acknowledgment.
 So I'm gonna assume it was dropped and there was congestion.
 But there's a lot of waste here because the timeout is so long.
 So we need better communication.

-Meet ECN.
+Meet `ECN`.
 When the buffer of router is **about to**(not completely filled) fills up, the router won't drop the incoming packets instead, it sets ECN to true and processes the packet.
 Then the receiver receives the packet with ECN=true and say: Oh some of the router(there could be multiple routes in the path) experienced congestion and will reply back to the sender with the same ECN=true.
 So everyone will know eventually that there was a congestion(without any packets being dropped).